uniai-lab/uniai-maas/README.md

 ### Configuration

-Create an `.env` file at the root directory:
+Create an `.env` file at the project root path:

 ```bash
 touch ./.env
 ```

-Populate the `.env` file with the following environment variables:
+Fill the `.env` file with the following environment variables:

 ```bash